Karenou/lookbook_cloth_compatibility/readme.md

 # README

-This repo is for a research project about prediction of fashion compatibility, supervised by professor June Shi, Department of Marketing, HKUST SBM.
+This repo contains the source code used in the paper  [**How Do Fast Fashion Copycats Affect the Popularity of Premium Brands?
+Evidence from Social Media**](https://repository.hkust.edu.hk/ir/Record/1783.1-125655), authored by professor June Shi, Department of Marketing, HKUST SBM and published in Journal of Market Research, March 2023.

 ## Data source
 The data was collected from https://lookbook.nu/.
 Datasets 2 and 3 can be linked by user id.